jeya-maria-jose/License-Plate-Number-Fetcher/README.md

 # License-Plate-Number-Fetcher
-Image Processing based method to detect a license plate and extract the number in a text format to store.
+Image Processing based method to detect a license plate from a Vehicle Image and extract the License number in a text format.

 ### Motivation:
 Have you ever observed that your vehicle numbers get automatically printed in your toll gate pay slip?!